AdobeDocs/analytics.en/help/components/c-variables/dimensionslist/reports-custom.md

 ---
 description: Administrators can configure a report with specific metrics and a specific date range, and then save it to the report menus for everyone to use.
-seo-description: Administrators can configure a report with specific metrics and a specific date range, and then save it to the report menus for everyone to use.
-seo-title: Custom
 solution: Analytics
 title: Custom
 topic: Reports